Lionel-Lim/simplePomodoroTimer/README.md

 # simplePomodoroTimer
 Simple pomodoro timer developed in Flutter.
+For practising Flutter.

+Count down 25 minutes and also itration as well.